How Does Arkis Work?

 1. Arkis enables undercollateralized leverage (up to 5x) for institutional borrowers, secured only by permissioned access and whitelisted operations.
 If a borrower exploits a gap in the whitelisted strategy set, losses fall on lenders.

-2. Cross-chain portfolio margining across Ethereum, Arbitrum, Avalanche and centralized exchanges like Binance creates a complex risk surface.
+2. Cross-chain portfolio margining across Ethereum, Arbitrum, Avalanche, and Hyperliquid, combined with CEX integrations (Binance, Bitget), creates a complex multi-venue risk surface.
 A failure in any bridge or CEX integration can cause margin miscalculation.

-3. The protocol is permissioned and early-stage with $2.25M in pre-seed funding.
+3. TVL dropped ~90% to ~$630K in the week ending May 14, 2026 with no public explanation.
 The small team and limited audit history mean smart contract risk is above average for the institutional capital at stake.

 Institutional Borrower Default Cascade